Our church team works together to create a warm and welcoming place.

 Our Church Vision

-1. To receive God’s love and to share it with others,
+1. We receive God’s love and share it with others.

-2. Convictions about our orthodox faith in the incarnate and Risen Jesus Christ,
+2. We believe in the incarnate and risen Jesus Christ.

-4. A desire that our church family be a place of acceptance, belonging and healing,
+4. We desire that our church family will be a place of acceptance, belonging and healing.

-8. A desire to be open to learn more about our Christian faith through prayer and bible study,
+8. We commit to learning more about our Christian faith through prayer and Bible study.

 The Church of Scotland operates on a parish system - that means that each church is responsible for providing pastoral support for key events such as baptisms, marriage and bereavement in the life of people living in the local parish.